How to Make a Frankincense Oil Infusion

-My lovely colleague at Formulators Kitchen is an old hand at working with resins and has over the last couple of years allowed me to peek over her shoulder while she worked and experimented with different materials and methods.
+My formulating colleague is an old hand at working with resins and has over the last couple of years allowed me to peek over her shoulder while she has worked and experimented with different materials and methods.

 Today, I am absolutely thrilled that she said yes to sharing her method for making an oil based frankincense extract with one of my all time favorite oils.

 Apart from explaining the method in detail, she has also taken all of the photographs you see on this post.
-Please join me in welcoming Rebecca Wright of Botanical Formulations to the blog.
+Please welcome Rebecca Wright of Botanical Formulations to the blog.

 Frankincense and Blackseed Oil InfusionOil infusions or macerations are a wonderful thing as they allow for a whole plant extraction, or that which is compatible with the solvent; when oil is used, as in this case, then all if not most of the oil soluble compounds found in the resin will be extracted.

 As the menstruum, (or oil medium) I have used blackseed oil or nigella sativa for its healing benefits.
 This is unusual as normally macerations use less fragrant oils and contrary to this blackseed oil has a strong peppery and almost medicinal scent.
 I didnít want to add any additional scent as I wanted the extracts qualities to stand on their own.

 Let’s have a closer look.

 FrankincenseFrankincense is a resin that comes from trees of the genus Boswellia.
 When the bark is cut or tapped, it exudes a syrupy substance that hardens into what is known as the tears.
 This resin is rich in a complex variety of chemical compounds.
 Studies are ongoing, but it is suggested that it may have great value for human health and may hold, at least in part, a cure for cancer.